PSZSPT: a joint Planck and SPT-SZ cluster catalog: Comparison of masses extracted by the joint matched filter and masses published by the SPT and collaborations

 \subsection{Outliers in mass}

 We mark the four clear outliers of Fig.~\ref{fig:sptsz_match_mass} and~\ref{fig:psz2_match_mass} with blue symbols.
-In Fig.~\ref{fig:indepth_sptsz_match_mass}, the circle marks SPT-CLJ2313-4243 (z=0.0564, also PSZ2 G348.46-64.83), the downward triangle SPT-CLJ0439-5330 (z=0.43) and the upward triangle SPT-CLJ0431-6126 (z=0.0577, also PSZ2 G272.08-40.16).
+In Fig.~\ref{fig:indepth_sptsz_match_mass}, the circle marks SPT-CLJ2313-4243 (z=0.0564, also PSZ2 G348.46-64.83), the downward triangle SPT-CLJ0439-5330 (z=0.43), and the upward triangle SPT-CLJ0431-6126 (z=0.0577, also PSZ2 G272.08-40.16).
 In Fig.~\ref{fig:indepth_psz2_match_mass}, the square marks PSZ2 G271.53-56.57 (z=0.3).

-We visually inspected the filtered maps of these four clusters and found that SPT-CLJ0431-6126 and PSZ2 G271.53-56.57 are located close to masked point sources which may have contaminated their fluxes so their masses.
+We visually inspected the filtered maps of these four clusters and found that SPT-CLJ0431-6126 and PSZ2 G271.53-56.57 are located close to masked point sources, which may have contaminated their fluxes and thus their masses as well.
 We did not notice any problem in the filtered maps of the two other outliers.
-SPT-CLJ2313-4243 and SPT-CLJ0431-6126 are marked as outliers in Fig.~\ref{fig:indepth_sptsz_match_mass} but are actually not outliers in Fig.~\ref{fig:indepth_psz2_match_mass}.
+SPT-CLJ2313-4243 and SPT-CLJ0431-6126 are marked as outliers in Fig.~\ref{fig:indepth_sptsz_match_mass}, but they are actually not outliers in Fig.~\ref{fig:indepth_psz2_match_mass}.
 This suggests that the published SPT and \Planck\ masses do not match for these two clusters.
 Indeed, this is confirmed in Fig.~\ref{fig:mass_spt_psz2}: SPT-CLJ2313-4243 is a clear outlier and SPT-CLJ0431-6126 is at the edge of the distribution.
-We further investigate the distance between the SPT-SZ and PSZ2 positions for these two clusters as a possible explanation for them being outliers \citep[see Sect.~3.2 of][]{tarrio2019} but we found the two offsets to be in the overall distribution of the offsets of the detections matching both SPT-SZ and PSZ2 clusters.
+We further investigate the distance between the SPT-SZ and PSZ2 positions for these two clusters as a possible explanation for them being outliers \citep[see Sect.~3.2 of][]{tarrio2019}, but we found the two offsets to be in the overall distribution of the offsets of the detections matching both SPT-SZ and PSZ2 clusters.

-In summary, the outliers may originate from flux contamination due to close-by point sources and/or to miss-match of the masses already present in the published SPT-SZ and PSZ2 catalogues.
-This mass miss-match in the original catalogues can also be due to point source contamination or specific issues from the datasets (e.g. flux estimation of nearby clusters such as SPT-CLJ2313-4243 and SPT-CLJ0431-6126 in the SPT data may be difficult).
+In summary, the outliers may originate from flux contamination due to close by point sources and/or to a miss-match of the masses already present in the published SPT-SZ and PSZ2 catalogs.
+This mass miss-match in the original catalogs can also be due to point source contamination or specific issues from the datasets (e.g., flux estimation of nearby clusters such as SPT-CLJ2313-4243 and SPT-CLJ0431-6126 in the SPT data may be difficult).